Photo by Todd and Brad Reed Photography

 Lake Michigan

 Lake Michigan —Pier anglers and those surf casting from shore were getting some steelhead.
 Most were using spawn, flies or small spoons.
-Those surf casting could be found at the State Park. — Reported by DNR on 10/31/19.
+Those surf casting could be found at the State Park. — Reported by the Michigan DNR on 10/31/19.

 Lake Michigan —The city has removed all but one dock at the boat launch.
 Fishing remains slow, with only a few caught by pier anglers using spawn.
-Those surfcasting at the state park caught a couple coho. — Reported by DNR on 10/24/19.
+Those surfcasting at the state park caught a couple coho. — Reported by the Michigan DNR on 10/24/19.

 Lake Michigan —Surface temperatures were about 62 degrees.
 Coho were starting to show up at Ludington State Park.
 Water levels were still high but receding.
 The salmon run could peak this week.
 Salmon have been caught in the Big South Branch as well.
 A good number of large fish have been reported but most were turning dark.
-Look for steelhead which follow the salmon and usually hit on spawn or beads. — Reported by DNR on 10/10/19.
+Look for steelhead which follow the salmon and usually hit on spawn or beads. — Reported by the Michigan DNR on 10/10/19.

 Hamlin Lake

 Hamlin Lake —Bluegill fishing was consistent in the upper lake with 10-20 fish per trip when floating worms in 6 to 10 feet.
-Bass fishing has slowed which many believe is due to the large algae bloom on in the lake.Water temperatures were 62 degrees. — Reported by DNR on 10/3/19.
+Bass fishing has slowed which many believe is due to the large algae bloom on in the lake.Water temperatures were 62 degrees. — Reported by the Michigan DNR on 10/3/19.

 Pere Marquette Lake & River

 Pere Marquette River — Bluegill fishing was consistent in the upper lake with 10-20 fish per trip when floating worms in 6 to 10 feet.
-Bass fishing has slowed which many believe is due to the large algae bloom on in the lake.Water temperatures were 62 degrees. — Reported by DNR on 10/17/19.
+Bass fishing has slowed which many believe is due to the large algae bloom on in the lake.Water temperatures were 62 degrees. — Reported by the Michigan DNR on 10/17/19.

 November Fishing Reports